 Life Style: A double brooded species flying from May to September.
 The larvae feed on Crepis capillaris, Pilosella officinarum and Picris hieracioides.
 They pupate on the foodplant.

 Identification: With the recording of O. laetus in Suffolk, the county possesses three Oxyptilus species.
 O. parvidactyla is the smallest at 12 to 15 mm wing-span and the scale tooth on the third hindwing lobe is large and long almost reaching the apex.
 O. distans is 14 to 21mm and O. laetus 14 to 23mm wing-span.
 Both have the scale tooth remote from the apex of the third hindwing lobe.
-On wing markings these two can be separated by the presence in O. laetus and absence in O. distans of short dark scales among the short pale ones on the termen of the second lobe of the forewing.
+In the text for Oxyptilus laetus in ‘British Plume Moths’ Colin Hart states ’Wing colour and markings are very similar to C. distans and it is not always possible to separate the two species on wing pattern alone.’.
+The characters given in his key have been used to separate these two species in Suffolk, unfortunately this has proved unreliable having carried out genitalia determination of two specimens that appeared identical.
+Determination by genitalia is therefore necessary for Oxyptilus laetus.
 More Info The larvae of the spring brood feed on the leaves of the foodplant and rest on the upper side of the mid-vein.
 The larvae of the summer brood feed on the flowers.
 They usually pupate in their respective feeding locations.